 The LOTUS ESPRIT S1 from The Spy who Loved Me was affectionately known as Wet Nellie.

 The modifications boast a cement sprayer, front firing torpedoes, rear ink jet, mine launcher in chassis, bullet proof windows, periscope in roof, full amphibious conversion including propeller assembly in rear bumper.

-The film’s Perry Oceanographic built submarine was bought by businessman Elon Musk at auction for £650,000 in September 2013 by RM Auctions at Battersea Park, London.
+The film’s Perry Oceanographic built submarine was bought by businessman Elon Musk at auction for £650,000.
+Date: September 2013 through RM Auctions at Battersea Park, London.